bryceshen1/FIRST/.github/steps/1-understanding-semver.md

 - `1.0.0-alpha`: Pre-release version
 - `1.0.0-beta.1`: Another pre-release version

-## :keyboard: Task: Make Your First Change
+## :keyboard: Task: Make your first change

 1. Navigate to the `app.js` file in your repository
 2. Click the edit (pencil) icon